Known For : Tanah Lot Kuta Beach Uluwatu

 Sumba is a beautiful and untouched island which is situated to the East of the country; however, it amazingly distinguishes itself from the Northern volcanic part of Indonesia.
 The visitors that do make it to Sumba are usually surfers as Sumba has an amazing surf scene that remains under the radar.
 The clear ocean waters and the white sand beaches are great places to enjoy away from the noisy crowds.

 An archipelago that consists of 27 islands that form a marine park, of which only 5 are inhabited by people, the Karimunjawa Islands are the archetypal castaway island paradise.
-A burgeoning tourism industry is beginning to take hold of these islands fringed by pearly white sandy beaches and is quickly becoming a popular destination amongst those that are looking for pastures anew to escape the over-commercialized and over-populated tourist hotspots of Bali and increasingly, the Gili Islands too.
+A burgeoning tourism industry is beginning to take hold of these islands fringed by pearly white sandy beaches and is quickly becoming a popular destination amongst visitors to escape the over-commercialized and over-populated tourist hotspots of Bali and increasingly, the Gili Islands too.

 An island group that consists of 4 islands that are situated to the southeast of Sulawesi, Wakatobi is fast gaining a reputation for being amongst the world’s premier destinations for diving and snorkelling.
 Its pristine beaches, unspoilt marine ecosystem that contains the second largest coral reef system in the world make it well worth the effort taken to get to this relatively remote part of Indonesia.